 When considering moving to the cloud, cost is always an important factor to consider.
 In this section, we will break down the cost differentials between the three major cloud providers: AWS, Azure, and Google Cloud.

 AWS has been the biggest player in the cloud market for many years, but Azure and Google Cloud have been gaining ground in recent years.
-Despite this, AWS still offers the most comprehensive range of services and features at a relatively low cost.
-Azure and Google Cloud, on the other hand, have more competitive pricing models, especially for smaller businesses or startups.
+Despite this, AWS still offers the most comprehensive range of services and features at a relatively low cost, standing tall in the AWS vs Azure vs GCP cloud cost comparison.
+Azure and Google Cloud, on the other hand, have more competitive pricing models, especially for smaller businesses or startups, showcasing the intricacies of the vs GCP vs Azure pricing models.

 When it comes to specific services, AWS tends to have the lowest pricing for compute and storage services, but Azure and Google Cloud offer better pricing for other services such as databases and analytics.
 It’s important to note that pricing can vary depending on geographic location, so it’s important to do your research and compare pricing in your specific region.